vvihorev/backender-challenge/docs/task_en.md

 you will also be given a list of recommended technologies.

+As a result:
+1 create repository from this repo template
+2 all your changes make as pull request
-As a result create repository from this repo template and submit the link to your repository via [this Typeform](https://hiretechfast.typeform.com/to/QZ55qiDi)
+3 submit the link to pull request via [this Typeform](https://hiretechfast.typeform.com/to/QZ55qiDi)

 The repository must contain: